All comparisons

 Bluebeam Revu vs Easy Takeoffs FAQ

 Bluebeam Revu is a comprehensive PDF markup and collaboration platform that includes takeoff tools among many other capabilities, starting at $260 per year and scaling to $440 per year for Complete.
 Easy Takeoffs is built for one job: construction takeoffs.
-It is simpler, easier to learn, runs in any browser including Mac, and costs much less.
+It is simpler, easier to learn, runs in any browser including Mac, and is $41 cheaper a year than Bluebeam Complete.
 Bluebeam is the better choice for teams that rely on Studio Sessions, PDF editing, and document management.
 Easy Takeoffs is the better choice for contractors who primarily need accurate measurements from construction drawings, and it is the obvious choice for any estimator on a Mac who lost access when Bluebeam dropped macOS support in June 2023.

 Yes.
 Easy Takeoffs is the best takeoff software for Mac and runs in any browser on macOS, Windows, ChromeOS, Linux, iPadOS, and Android.
 There is nothing to install.
 Bluebeam dropped Mac support in June 2023, which is one of the most common reasons contractors search for a Bluebeam alternative for Mac today.
 Easy Takeoffs opens in Safari, Chrome, Firefox, or Edge on the same Mac you already use, with no Boot Camp, no Parallels, and no Windows license. iPad with Apple Pencil is fully supported for sketching annotations and placing measurements on a tablet.